seercle/kubernetes/README.md

 ## Tips for some services

+- ### Authentik

+The initial login page is `https://authentik.seercle.com/if/flow/initial-setup/`

 - ### Vaultwarden

 Head to `https://vaultwarden.seercle.com/admin` and enter the admin key to create a user